Low Dose Naltrexone (LDN) for Fibromyalgia

-Researchers believe that those suffering from fibromyalgia may have extra sensitive microglia and subsequently their central nervous system (CNS) may have increased inflammation.
+Researchers believe that those suffering from fibromyalgia may have extra sensitive microglia and subsequently, their central nervous system (CNS) may have increased inflammation.
 Microglia are important cells in our CNS, which are crucial to the proper functioning of the immune system.
-Once these cells become stimulated they set off a chain of events in you body and they release chemicals, which encourage the inflammatory process.
+Once these cells become stimulated they set off a chain of events in your body and they release chemicals, which encourage the inflammatory process.
 This activation results in symptoms of fatigue and increased pain sensitivity, which are common complaints in patients with fibromyalgia.

-We don’t really know the exact way in which low dose naltrexone decreases symptoms of fibromyalgia.
+We don’t really know the exact way in which low dose naltrexone (LDN) decreases symptoms of fibromyalgia.
 But, the proposed mechanism of action is that it weakens the inflammatory process and therefore decreases the pain associated with this disease.
 Scientists believe that naltrexone represses the action of the microglia cells.
-By hindering the effects of the microglia cells there is reduction in the severity of the symptoms associated with fibromyalgia.
+By hindering the effects of the microglia cells there is a reduction in the severity of the symptoms associated with fibromyalgia.

 Where is this medication available?

-Naltrexone is currently only commercial available as 50 mg tablets, thus lower doses of this medication need to be compounded by a specialty compounding pharmacy.
+Naltrexone is currently only commercially available as 50 mg tablets, thus lower doses of this medication need to be compounded by a specialty compounding pharmacy.
 Compounding pharmacies can work with your doctor to customize this medication for you.